Omnia89/ML-backup-sorting/README.md

 extractor = moneylover_parser('C:/Downloads/backup.mlx')

 #for extract all tables, even 'currencies'
-extractor.extractAll() #you can specify the destination path as parameter, if not it create a /extracted_mxl/ folder
+extractor.extractAll() #you can specify the destination path as parameter, if not it will create a /extracted_mxl/ folder

 #for only a specified table
 extractor.extractTable('categories') #specify the table name